Selling Multiple Complements with Packaging Costs: The Competitive Market with Packaging Costs

-\begin{example}[continues=running-example] The seller's preferences can be summarized by the incremental cost function in \cref{tab:ex1:incremental-cost} and the cost function graph in \cref{fig:ex1:cost-relations}.
-Note that with only two goods, there exists only one valid cost function graph, and we illustrate more complex graphs in \cref{ex:three-goods}.
+\begin{example}[continues=running-example] The seller's preferences can be summarized by the incremental costs in \cref{tab:ex1:incremental-cost} and the CFG in \cref{fig:ex1:cost-relations}.
+Note that with only two goods, there exists only one valid CFG, and we illustrate more complex graphs in \cref{ex:three-goods}.
 For legibility, we write multisets not as vectors but in set notation.

 The total cost is given, as defined in \cref{def:cost}, as $C^0(\{A\}) = 1$, $C^0(\{B\}) = 1$, $C^0(\{AB\}) = 1 + 1 - 1$, $C^0(\{A,A\}) = C^0(\{B,B\} = 1 + 2$, $C^0(\{A,B\}) = 1 + 1$, $C^0(\{A,AB\}) = C^0(\{B,AB\}) = 1 + 2 + 1 - 1$, $C^0(\{A,B,AB\} = 1 + 2 +1 + 2 - 1$, and $C^0(\{AB,AB\}) = 1 + 2 +1 +2 -1 + 0$.